mustafa-turner/crane-rover/README.md

 - `null` clears a value
 - pressing Enter keeps the current value

-For the auto-started `systemd` service, the serial settings menu is now intentionally hardcoded in [rover/console.py](/Users/mustafa/Documents/GitHub/crane-rover/rover/console.py:1) so users cannot break access by editing `config.yaml`.
+For the auto-started `systemd` service, the serial settings menu is intentionally hardcoded in [rover/console.py](/Users/mustafa/Documents/GitHub/crane-rover/rover/console.py:1) so the console transport cannot be changed from `config.yaml`.

 The current hardcoded console settings are: